Always respect voltages. While some

 Display Adjustment.

-You can use the default values.
-The default values are average values coming from production.
+can use the default values.
+The default values are average values coming from

 • Enter SAM mode.